SGDE: Secure Generative Data Exchange for Cross-Silo Federated Learning: Experiments

 \subsection{Baseline Experiments}

-In the first set of baseline experiments, identified with the \emph{Local} keyword, we measured the evaluated classification accuracy, F1 score, and AUC of a machine learning model over different classification tasks using 10-fold cross-validation.
+The first set of baseline experiments, identified with the \emph{Local} keyword, measures the classification accuracy, F1 score, and AUC of a machine learning model over different classification tasks using 10-fold cross-validation.
 Results are available in Table~\ref{tab:exps_local}.
-In the second set of baseline experiments, we measured the performance of locally-trained models on external data.
-For each client, we trained a machine learning model on the entire local dataset, evaluating its performance on the test set.
-We found the best number of training epochs via cross-validation.
-We collected the results in Table~\ref{tab:exps_test}.
+Instead, the second set of baseline experiments measures the performance of locally-trained models on external data.
+For each client, a machine learning model is trained on the entire local dataset, evaluating its performance on the test set.
+The best number of training epochs is found via cross-validation.
+The results are collected in Table~\ref{tab:exps_test}.